gernest/utron/README.md

 view_dir      | VIEWS_DIR        | directory to look for views
-database      | DATABASE         | the name of the database you use, e.g. postgres, mysql, foundation database_conn | DATABASE_CONN    | connection string to your database
+database      | DATABASE         | the name of the database you use, e.g. postgres, mysql, foundation database_conn | DATABASE_CONN    | connection string to your database automigrate   | AUTOMIGRATE      | creates the tables for models automatically. defaults to true

 If you haven't specified explicitly the location of the configuration directory, it defaults to the directory named `config` in the current working directory.